 Don't underestimate the extent to which that simple change reduces the friction around in-person payments.
 When customers no longer have to stop, remove their wallets, retrieve the appropriate card, and run it through a reader, they're liable to approach the point of sale with a bit less trepidation.

-Aaron Geers is a technology writer who covers personal finance, small business, mobile apps and gadgets.
+Aaron Geers is a technology writer for Money Crashers, who covers personal finance, small business, mobile apps and gadgets.